Attrition vs. Turnover: Key Differences You Need to Know

 While it’s important to manage turnover and attrition throughout your company, you should also recognize that some employees have a larger impact than others.
 For example, an employee could have a unique skill set, deep institutional knowledge, or relationships with valuable clients.

-The first step is to decide how often you’d like to calculate your company’s turnover and attrition.
 Most decide to do this once a year, while some prefer quarterly or even monthly reviews.
 The more often you do it, the more accurate the picture of your employee structure will be.

-Step 1: Calculate the Average Number of Employees
+Step 1: Calculate the average number of employees

-You’ll want to calculate your average number of employees within a set period.
+When looking at how to calculate attrition rate, the first step is to calculate your average number of employees within a set period.
 So, the first step would be to pick a time frame and stick to it.

 Add the number of people employed by your company at the start of the period to the number of people at the end—then divide that by two.